jberkenbilt/debian-qpdf/manual/cli.rst

       Exclude page labels (explicit page numbers) from the output file.

    Exclude page labels (explicit page numbers) from the output file.
+   See also :qpdf:ref:`--set-page-labels`.

+.. qpdf:option:: --set-page-labels label-spec ... --

+   .. help: number pages for the entire document

+      Set page labels (explicit page numbers) for the entire file.
+      Each label-spec has the form

+      first-page:[type][/start[/prefix]]

+      where

+      - "first-page" represents a sequential page number using the same format as page ranges: a number, a number preceded by "r" to indicate counting from the end, or "z" indicating the last page
+      - "type" is one of
+        - D: Arabic numerals (digits)
+        - A: Upper-case alphabetic characters
+        - a: Lower-case alphabetic characters
+        - R: Upper-case Roman numerals
+        - r: Lower-case Roman numerals
+        - omitted: the page number does not appear, though the prefix, if specified will still appear
+      - "prefix"` may be any string and is prepended to each page label

+      A given page label spec causes pages to be numbered according to that scheme starting with first-page and continuing until the next label spec or the end of the document.
+If you want to omit numbering starting at a certain page, you can use first-page: as the spec.

+      Example: "1:r 5:D" would number the first four pages i through iv, then the remaining pages with Arabic numerals starting with 1 and continuing sequentially until the end of the document.
+For additional examples, please consult the manual.

+   Set page labels (explicit page numbers) for the entire file.
+A PDF file's pages can be explicitly numbered using page labels.
+Page labels in a PDF file have an optional type (Arabic numerals, upper/lower-case alphabetic characters, upper/lower-case Roman numerals), an optional prefix, and an optional starting value, which defaults to 1.
+A qpdf page label spec has the form

+   :samp:`{first-page}:[{type}][/{start}[/{prefix}]]`

+   where

+   - :samp:`{first-page}` represents a sequential page number using the same format as page ranges (see :ref:`page-ranges`): a number, a number preceded by ``r`` to indicate counting from the end, or ``z`` indicating the last page

+   - :samp:`{type}` may be one of

+     - ``D``: Arabic numerals (digits)

+     - ``A``: Upper-case alphabetic characters

+     - ``a``: Lower-case alphabetic characters

+     - ``R``: Upper-case Roman numerals

+     - ``r``: Lower-case Roman numerals

+     - omitted: the page number does not appear, though the prefix, if specified will still appear

+   - :samp:`{prefix}` may be any string and is prepended to each page label

+   A given page label spec causes pages to be numbered according to that scheme starting with :samp:`{first-page}` and continuing until the next label spec or the end of the document.
+If you want to omit numbering starting at a certain page, you can use :samp:`{first-page}:` as the spec.

+   Here are some example page labeling schemes.
+First these examples, assume a 50-page document.

+   - ``1:a 5:D``

+     - The first four pages will be numbered ``a`` through ``d``, then the remaining pages will numbered ``1`` through ``46``.

+   - ``1:r 5:D 12: 14:D/10 r5:D//A- z://"end note"``:

+     - The first four pages are numbered ``i`` through ``iv``

+     - The 5th page is numbered ``1``, and pages are numbered sequentially through the 11th page, which will be numbered ``7``

+     - The 12th and 13th pages will not have labels

+     - The 14th page is numbered ``10``.
+Pages will be numbered sequentially up through the 45th page, which will be numbered ``41``

+     - Starting with the 46th page (the fifth to last page) and going to the 49th page, pages will be labeled ``A-1`` through ``A-4``

+     - The 50th page (the last page) will be labeled ``end note``.

+   The limitations on the range of formats for page labels are as specified in Section 12.4.2 of the PDF spec, ISO 32000.

+   See also :qpdf:ref:`--remove-page-labels`.

 .. _encryption-options: